How Corporate Lawyers Can Help SMEs in Singapore

 - Whether you are dealing with a big firm or a small legal practice.

-The size of a law firm is judged by the headcount of their lawyers.
+The size of a law firm is judged by the headcount of its lawyers.
 Most firms publish a list of their practitioners on their webpage.
 The bigger law firms tend to charge premiums over their smaller rivals.
-To access a list of the biggest law firms in Singapore, click here.

-Before engaging a firm, find out how the firm charges – whether it be hourly bills, flat fees, or retainer packages.
+Before engaging a corporate lawyer, find out how the lawyer charges – be it hourly billing, flat fees or retainer packages.
 It is a good idea to shop around and compare prices.
 Remember to ask in advance whether there will be a charge for the first consultation.
-Do note that the Law Society of Singapore can hear complaints of unfair charging practices by lawyers in Singapore.
+Do note that the Law Society of Singapore can also hear complaints of unfair charging practices by lawyers in Singapore.

 Most corporate lawyers worth their salt would be familiar with the usages of the following types of contracts: